-Ubuntu Edge price reduced to $695 for final two weeks of crowdfunding campaignAlex Wagner - Deputy Managing Editor, News Desk
+Ubuntu Edge price reduced to $695 for final two weeks of crowdfunding campaignAlex Wagner - Editorial Director of News and Content

 With just two weeks left in its campaign to raise $32 million for the Ubuntu Edge, Canonical announced today that it's slashing the price of its smartphone through the remainder of its effort.
 Originally launched for $830 (with a special $600 one-day early bird tier), interested consumers can now pre-order an Edge for $695, which Canonical says will be the final price change that it enacts.
 Any customers that previously backed the Edge at a higher price will have the difference refunded to them at the end of the campaign.